tenzir/tenzir/doc/vast.1.md

   *show* *argument*

-Shows various properties of an ecosystem. *argument* can have the following values:
+Shows various properties of a topology. *argument* can have the following values:

 *nodes*
-  Displays all existing nodes in the ecosystem.
+  Displays all existing nodes in the topology.

 *peers*
   Displays the nodes connected to this node.